 WHAT COLOUR SHOULD I GO FOR WHEN DECORATING A SMALL SPACE?

 As a general rule, pale colours are the less risky choice in smaller spaces.
 Certain pale shades are great when it comes to reflecting light around the room - if you have a well lit space, that is.
-You're best to avoid pure whites because they can feel a bit chilly, so instead go for an off-white like Pampas or Low Salt which will give a softer, more relaxed vibe while still keeping things light and airy.
+You're best to avoid pure whites because they can feel a bit chilly, so instead go for an off-white like Pampas, Low Salt, Good Intentions or which will give a softer, more relaxed vibe while still keeping things light and airy.